The Universality Hypothesis

 Pause and think: Universality and safety

 If universality holds, MI results from one model may generalize to others.
-Why is this crucial for AI safety?
+Why would that make safety analysis more scalable?